-Most unions are organized on three levels: local, national/international, and federation.
+Most unions are organized on three levels-local, national/international, and federation.

 Local unions.
 A local union is a chapter of a national or international union that represents workers at a specific company or in a specific geographical area.
-There are thousands of local unions operating in the United States today.
+There are about 60,000 local unions operating in the U.S. today.
 Union members join up at the local level and pay dues to their local chapter.
 Local unions are responsible for electing their own officers, scheduling their own meetings, providing membership services, and engaging in community activities.
 These chapters operate democratically, with all members voting on important decisions, such as approving or rejecting contracts with management.

 National/International unions.
 National/International unions provide leadership for local unions and assist them in negotiating labor contracts.
-They also help establish new local unions and help recruit new union members.
-There are over 50 national/international unions operating in the United States and Canada today.
-Examples of national/ international unions include the American Postal Workers Union (APWU) and the National Air Traffic Controllers Association (NATCA).
+They also help to establish new local unions and to recruit new union members.
+There are about 75 national/international unions operating in the U.S. and Canada today.
+Examples of national/international unions include the American Postal Workers Union and the National Air Traffic Controllers Association.